thinkful-ei-gecko/BreadCrumbs-Client/README.md

 #### 5.)
 If I am interested in a specific subject, I would like to be able to hone or filter my results without penalty.

-- Users can view articles by subject matter at any time.
+- Users can view articles by subject matter at any time by saving the article.
-- Users can continue to use the DAO voting system while filtering results.
+- Users can continue to use the DAO voting system in the Oven only.

 #### 6.)
 As a user who has unique insight and opinions, I would like to be able to interact with other users in a social manner.

-- User commenting on articles.
+- User commenting on articles in the Oven only.
-- User voting on posted comments.
 - Users comments are NOT anonymous, but votes are.